isomorphisms/learn-you-a-haskell/en/05-recursion.md

 A few more recursive functions
 ------------------------------

+Let's implement a
-Now that we know how to generally think recursively, let's implement a few functions using recursion.
-First off, we'll implement replicate. replicate takes an Int and some element and returns a list that has several repetitions of the same element.
-For instance, replicate 3 5 returns [5,5,5].
+few more functions using recursion.
+First off: replicate. replicate takes an integer and a thing and returns a list repeating that thing.
+For instance, replicate 3 5
+returns [5,5,5] and replicate 5 'a' returns "aaaaa".
 Let's think about the edge condition.
 My guess is that the edge condition is 0 or less.
 If we try to replicate something zero times, it should return an empty list.
 Also for negative numbers, because it doesn't really make sense.